vandre-sales/meliva-ds/docs/docs/themes.md

 }
 ```

-By customizing a built-in theme, you'll maintain a smaller stylesheet containing only the changes you've made.
+By customizing a built-in theme, you'll maintain a smaller stylesheet containing only your changes.
 Contrast this to [creating a new theme](#creating-a-new-theme), where you need to explicitly define every custom property required by the library.
 This approach is more "future-proof," as new design tokens that emerge in subsequent versions of Web Awesome will be accounted for by built-in themes.

 While this approach is easier to maintain, the drawback is that your theme can't be activated independently — it's tied to the built-in theme you're extending.